 After traveling down the throat, the mucus reaches the stomach, where it is digested and eliminated from the body in feces or urine.
 Mucus in the throat can also be coughed up and spit out.

-Mucus is mostly made of water, but it also contains important proteins and sugars.
-The cells that make mucus also produce molecules that support immune function, and these become incorporated into the mucus.
+Mucus is mostly water, but it also contains important proteins and sugars.
+The cells that make mucus also produce molecules that support immune function, which are incorporated into the mucus.

 The molecules in mucus include: